Keyless Signing of Container Images using GitHub Actions

 When the signing is done, the signing certificate gets thrown away after 10 minutes, and the only metadata from the whole act is the public key stored inside the Rekor tlog.

-• Rekor: also known as transparency log that holds metadata generated within a software project’s supply chain signing and allows other users of the software to query the logs to see if the signature is valid and signed by the authorized software owners.
+Rekor: also known as a transparency log that holds metadata generated within a software projectβs supply chain signing and allows other users of the software to query the logs to see if the signature is valid and signed by the authorized software owners.

-You can host your personal rekor instance instead of using the public one if your container images is private and you dont want to have it uploaded to public sigstore rekor instance.
+You can host your private rekor instance instead of using the public one if your container images are private and you don't want to have it uploaded to the public sigstore rekor instance.

-πŸ‘‰ Keyless Signing of Container image with GitHub Actions
+π Keyless Signing of Container image with GitHub Actionsβ

-You need to create a GitHub Action YAML file named keyless.yaml in the your github repository in the folder path .github/workflows and write the following syntaxs in it.
+You need to create a GitHub Action YAML file named **keyless.yaml in your GitHub repository in the folder path .github/workflows and write the following syntax in it.

-You have to start with the permmision section, the workflow will be needing the following permissions.
+You have to start with the permission section, the workflow will need the following permissions.

 name: keyless signing container images